OSSILE/OSSILE/main/c_signature_verification/README.md

 in a program.
 This ensures that a call to a function from the program to the service program will work.

 ##Purpose
-Verifies taht the program will be able to call the service program functions without a signature violation.
+Verifies that the program will be able to call the service program functions without a signature violation.

 ## Parameters
 * Service Program Name 20 character 'SrvPgm    Library   '